dosluke/Nanobot-Build-and-Repair-System-Renewed/README.md

 This is an updated version of the Nanobot Build and Repair System for Space Engineers, designed to be much more friendly for servers while still achieving feature parity and complete compatibility with local worlds.
 Back-end enhancements will be prioritized over new features.

 ## Current Changes:
++ Gutted the Grinding/Welding VFX.
+They used the Interlock class for atomically setting variables which causes slowdowns as separate threads wait to modify the same variable.

 ## Planned Efficiency Changes:
 + When a block needs to be placed, for example from a projection, and has not been placed yet, Paste the block in, instead of welding.
 This should decrease cpu cycles incurred by the mod separating placing and welding.
 + Explore a sleep mode, if it doesnt already exist, where the block does almost nothing when no players are around, or are disconnected.
 + Reduce code complexity to identify more ways to save server resources.

 ## Potential Gameplay Changes:
 + New models/Textures.